Y0U5SEF/Hefti-Academy-Backend/README-CHANGES.md

 ### 4. Vercel Configuration Fix
 - Removed conflicting `functions` property from vercel.json
 - Kept only the necessary `builds` property
-- Added environment variable references
+- Removed environment variable references (should be set in Vercel dashboard)

 ## Route Updates